JoelD7/leetcode/arrays/max-subarray/README.md

 # Problem
 https://leetcode.com/problems/maximum-subarray/description/

-Given an integer array nums, find the with the largest sum, and return its sum.
+Given an integer array nums, find the subarray with the largest sum, and return its sum.